Safety Over Politeness: When Being ‘Nice’ Could Put You at Risk

 3. Redefine Politeness

-Being polite does not mean sacrificing your safety.
-You do not owe anyone your attention, especially if you are uncomfortable.
-For instance, when walking or running outdoors, you don’t have to say hello or even make eye contact with strangers.
-It’s not rude; it’s smart.
+Choosing safety over politeness means recognizing that you don’t have to sacrifice your well-being to be polite.
+You don’t owe anyone your attention, especially if it makes you uncomfortable.
+For example, when walking or running outdoors, you’re not obligated to say hello or even make eye contact with strangers.
+It’s not rude, it’s prioritizing your safety.

 4. Test Trust Gradually

 Trust is earned, not given.
-Avoid sharing personal information or letting someone into your space until you’ve had time to assess their intentions.
+Therefore, avoid sharing personal information or letting someone into your space until you’ve had time to assess their intentions.

 5. Learn to Handle Guilt